-At Embry-Riddle’s residential campus in Daytona Beach, Florida, orientation will begin on Jan.
-19, and face-to-face instruction will resume on Wednesday, Jan.
-20. Due to conditions in Yavapai County, Arizona, the Prescott residential campus will host a virtual orientation on Jan.
-19. The Prescott spring semester will begin remote learning (online) for two weeks, beginning Jan.
+At Embry-Riddle’s residential campus in Daytona Beach, Florida, orientation began on Jan.
+19, and face-to-face instruction resumed on Wednesday, Jan.
+20. Due to conditions in Yavapai County, Arizona as of early January, the Prescott residential campus hosted a virtual orientation on Jan.
+19. The Prescott spring semester then began remote learning (online) for two weeks, beginning Jan.
 20, with in-person classes resuming Feb.
-1. There will be no change in class schedules for Prescott Campus students.
+1. There were no changes in class schedules for Prescott Campus students.

 The spring 2021 academic calendar was specially configured to help reduce the threat of Covid-19 while promoting academic success.
 Classes are resuming one week later than usual.
 To minimize community health risks associated with extended travel, Embry-Riddle has eliminated the conventional spring break and two three-day weekends from the spring 2021 calendar.

 Instead, two reading/study days have been added to the spring semester calendar, to provide everyone with a restorative change of pace and help students stay on track in their spring classes.
 Reading/study days will not be university holidays; Embry-Riddle will remain fully operational, but classes will be cancelled.

 Students who are unable to attend on-campus classes during the spring 2021 semester due to the Covid-19 pandemic can work with their academic advisors to determine whether they can meet their program requirements through available online courses (including those offered through the Worldwide Campus).